 The LIFE GPA will be displayed to students and advisors in Self Service Carolina.
 The LIFE GPA will be similar in nature to the former “Overall GPA” which included grade points from both transfer and institutional work.

-How do I know which courses has been evaluated as technical, remedial, or non-Accredited?
+How do I know which courses have been evaluated as technical, remedial, or non-accredited?

 Courses evaluated as technical, remedial, or non-accredited will appear in the USC Course Equivalency Tables but an equivalent course will not be displayed.